A Song for Simeon: Arguments over antisemitism

-Eliot's poems have frequently been examined for instances of anti-Semitism—prejudice or discrimination against Jews.
+Eliot's poems have frequently been examined for instances of antisemitism—prejudice or discrimination against Jews.
 Scholar Louis Menand states that while Simeon is treated respectfully by Eliot, his characterisation is "in the tradition of Christian condescension toward the virtuous heathen".
 Comparatively, Craig Raine, a poet and an Emeritus Fellow of New College, Oxford, wrote a book-length defence of Eliot against the claims of deliberate anti-Semitism and argues that "A Song for Simeon" provides a sympathetic discussion of the Jewish diaspora.
-University of British Columbia scholar John Xiros Cooper states that the accusations of anti-Semitism lodged against Eliot rest "on a few isolated lines of poetry" and a passing reference in one prose text.
+University of British Columbia scholar John Xiros Cooper states that the accusations of antisemitism lodged against Eliot rest "on a few isolated lines of poetry" and a passing reference in one prose text.
 Indeed, Eliot denied the claim, declaring, "I am not an anti-Semite and never have been.
 It is a terrible slander on a man."
 Political theorist and author Leonard Woolf, who was both Jewish and one of Eliot's close friends, believed that Eliot was "slightly anti-Semitic in the sort of vague way which is not uncommon.
 He would have denied it genuinely."